Data Architect

 Qualifications

-• Master's degree or equivalent qualification and / or relevant experience.
+• Masters’ degree or equivalent qualification and/or relevant experience.

-• Experience of working with and manipulating large relational datasets.
+• Working with large relational datasets.

-• Implementation of a data warehouse solution.
+• Implementation of data warehouse solutions.

-• Experience of working with unstructured data.
+• Experience with unstructured data.

 • Specialist understanding and application of data architecture principles and strategy.